Unity SDK

 SDK Example Project

 The example project included in the SDK package does not contain any visual components or UI.
-It contain the majority of important method calls you would be using in a real-world application.
+It contains the majority of important method calls you would be using in a real-world application.

 - Joining into a custom room with Messages and State Synchronization